Spaceless007/SEXP-Parser/README.md

 # How to use the parser

-- The examples folder contains .sexp files the project can parse
+- The examples folder contains .sexp files the project can parse, where the parsed files can be choosed by the user when the project is executed
+- The characters from value 40 ("("), 41 (")"), 44 (",") to 122 ("z") in the ASCII table are accepted and parsed
+- The parsed s-expressions contains "d:" and "v:" to clearly indicate the data-type and value element
 - The src folder contains the source code
-- THE BUILD FOLDER ?
+- THE BUILD FOLDER ?//////////////////////////////////////////////////////

 ## Running the project

 The SEXP-Parser can be compiled and executed with CMake on Windows, Linux with or without an IDE.
+For Windows or Linux, a toolchain needs to be downloaded to compile the project (for Windows, MinGW was used during development of the parser).

 ### CLion

 This project was made using the CLion IDE by JetBrains (https://www.jetbrains.com/).
 The project can be compiled, executed and debugged with this IDE using the CMakeList file in the repository and any toolchain compatible with the machine running the project.
 Since this project was made using Windows 10, the toolchain used was MinGW.
-See this tutorial on how to setup CLion with MinGW on Window: https://www.jetbrains.com/help/clion/quick-tutorial-on-configuring-clion-on-windows.html.
+See this tutorial on how to setup CLion with MinGW on Windows: https://www.jetbrains.com/help/clion/quick-tutorial-on-configuring-clion-on-windows.html.

 ### Windows

-The next subsections explain how to compile and cross-compile with Windows.
+The next subsections explains how to compile and cross-compile with Windows.

 #### Compilation